← Back to mydischarge.org

 - De-identified health data only — After all patient identity has been stripped, only the medical content (diagnosis, medication names, follow-up instructions, hospital/clinic information) is sent to our server for processing by a language model.

 - An anonymous device token — A randomly generated identifier (not tied to your identity) is used solely for rate limiting to prevent abuse.
+It is never stored or logged on our servers, and research-study submissions (see below) are sent without it.

 How Health Data Is Used